Candied Pecans Recipe

 - The smell is amazing!
 I make a small batch whenever I’m hosting, and let me tell you, a candle has nothing on the smell of candied nuts!

-- Crispy, sweet, and a little salty.
+- Best flavor.
 They’re crispy and crunchy, with an almost toffee-like texture.
 The taste is sweet, a little salty, and has notes of vanilla throughout.

 - Versatile.
 Use the pecans in salads, cheese boards, or ice cream, or store them in cute mason jars and give them away as gifts!